 Once The Vellus Hair Is Removed Will It Grow Back Thicker?

 No, this is physiologically impossible.
 The soft, fine vellus hair will grow back slowly, usually in about 4 weeks.
 There are two types of hair that grow on our bodies; Vellus hair is the thin, fine, soft hair that typically covers the entire body, terminal hair is the course hair that grows on the head, face in men, under arms, legs and pubic areas.
 Dermaplaning, laser, or any other depilatory form of hair removal cannot alter the type of hair grown in any given area.

 Can Dermaplaning Cause The Skin To Bleed?

 Scraping, nicks, and small cuts in the skin are possible, but rare, and can cause slight bleeding like that of a paper cut.
-It is very important to have a licensed esthetician who is properly trained to perform the treatment in a medical spa.
+It is very important to have a licensed esthetician or RN who is properly trained to perform the treatment in a medical spa.

 What Areas Can Be Treated?